-Pittsburgh synagogue shooting suspect likely acted alone, official says
+Pittsburgh synagogue victims included 97-year-old, pair of brothers

 KDKA television cited police sources as saying Bowers walked into the building and yelled “All Jews must die”.

 FBI Special Agent Robert Jones said Bowers was armed with an assault rifle and three handguns.
+Jones added that he did not know why Bowers picked the particular synagogue for his attack.

 He said authorities believed the suspect entered the synagogue, murdered the worshippers and was leaving when he encountered a uniformed police officer.
 The pair exchanged gunfire, Jones said, and Bowers reentered the building before a SWAT team arrived.